-The mysterious knocker is rumored to be the Painted Lady: a ghost of a retired San Francisco madame who ran a brothel in town, and died in the San Remo Hotel and ran it as a brothel.
+The mysterious knocker is rumored to be the Painted Lady: a ghost of a retired San Francisco madame who ran a brothel in town, and died in the San Remo in 1978.

 The Painted Lady has also been known to move objects, create cold spots, and even whisper to guests inside their rooms.
 As one visitor reports:

 “During the first night, while my girlfriend was asleep, I woke her up numerous times stating that the painting of the women adjacent from the bed was moving.
 While I glimpsed away from the painting I would see the women in the painting turn her head towards me.
 This happened numerous times during the night and every time when I looked back at the painting it would go back to “normal”.”

-The Painted Lady seems to be particularly focused on Room 33.
-So, if you are up for a little ghost hunting, this is the room to request!
+The Painted Lady seems to be particularly focused on Room 33, where the madame lived.
+So, if you are up for a little ghost hunting, this is a room to request!

 The ghost of a young girl has been spotted trying to enter Room 42 on multiple occasions.
 She has been described as between 12-15 with dark hair, wearing a pale dress and bonnet.
-In addition to this, other guests have reported hearing a male voice calling her from behind the door.
+In addition to this, other guests have reported hearing a male voice calling out to her from behind the door.

 Who is the girl?
 No one knows.

 People suspect that the male voice belongs to a man who committed suicide inside the room in 1970 by shooting himself in the head.
-Could the little girl be a daughter he left behind?
+Could the little girl be the daughter he left behind?

-A double murder is said to have occurred in the restaurant of the San Remo Hotel in 1911.
+A double murder is occurred in the restaurant of the San Remo Hotel in 1911.

 During a wedding reception, a former lover of the bride showed up and began fighting with the guests.